Airborne report – Class C control zones AIP ENR 1.1

 At certain Class D aerodromes where the tower also provides a procedural approach control service (see ERSA), a pilot must report on the tower frequency after take-off:

-- tracking information and
+- tracking information

 - the last assigned altitude.